scssquatch/Angular-Patterns/Angular Patterns.md

 autoscale: true
-footer: © Sharethrough, November XX 2015
+footer: © Sharethrough, November 11 2015
 slidenumbers: false

 # Angular Patterns

+^ Thank you all for attending
+- hoping we can do something like this pretty frequently

 ---